-Investment trust funds and other-The fair value of investment trust funds is primarily determined using NAV per share.
-Publicly traded funds which are valued using a daily NAV per share are classified in Level 1 of the fair value hierarchy.
-For funds that are not publicly traded but Nomura has the ability to redeem its investment with the investee at NAV per share on the balance sheet date or within the near term, the investments are classified in Level 2.
-Investments where Nomura does not have the ability to redeem in the near term or does not know when it can redeem are classified in Level 3.
-Where the fair value of a fund is determined using NAV as a practical expedient it will be excluded from the FVH tables.
+Investment trust funds and other-The fair value of investment trust funds is primarily determined using NAVper share.
+Publicly traded funds which are valued using a daily NAVper share are classified in Level 1 of the fair value hierarchy.
+For funds that are not publicly traded but Nomura has the ability to redeemits investment with the investee at NAVper share on the balance sheet date or within the near term, the investments are classified in Level 2.
+Investments where Nomura does not have the ability to redeem in the near termor does not know when it can redeem are classified in Level 3.
 The fair value of certain other investments reported within Investment trust funds and other is determined using DCF valuation techniques.
-These investments are classified in Level 3 as the valuation includes significant unobservable valuation inputs such as credit spreads of issuer and correlation.
+These investments are classified in Level 3 as the valuation includes significant unobservable valuation inputs such as credit spreads of is suer and correlation.